Working Groups

 • Jeremy Brown

-For more information or to join this working group, please contact Francisco Cintrón Mattei.
+For more information or to join this working group, please contact Ian Storey.

 Submitting a Proposal

-The Working Group application deadline has been extended to April 29.
+The Working Group application deadline is April 15.
 Review the Proposal Instructions to prepare and submit an application.

 The MI Faculty Committee will review applications and the MI will inform groups of decisions.